DataONEorg/dataone-cnpg/README.md

       done
       ```
    - Delete the cnpg pod so it restarts, and watch carefully.
 During restart, it goes through `Init`, `PodInitializing`, and then enters `Running` status briefly, before it crashes.
    - Hit `<Enter>` to execute the command in that small window of time when the pod is in `Running` status.
-This and the remaining pods should then start up successfully (if not, repeat these steps)
+This pod should then start up successfully (if not, repeat these steps)

+> [!NOTE]
+> The remaining pods will NOT start up yet; there will be only one instance in the CNPG cluster at this point.
+The pod that's trying to start the second instance will show this error in the logs: `FATAL: role "streaming_replica" does not exist (SQLSTATE 28000)`.
+This is expected, since CNPG won't create the `"streaming_replica"` user until it exits continuous recovery mode and becomes a primary cluster, completely detached from the original source (see step 7).

-6. Replication should now be working, and you can check the replication status by comparing the WAL LSN positions on source and target:
+6. Replication should now be working from your source postgres pod to the primary cnpg cluster instance.
+You can check the replication status by comparing the WAL LSN positions on source and target:
    - Source:
      ```shell
      watch 'kubectl exec -i <source-postgres-pod> --  psql -U postgres -c "SELECT pg_current_wal_lsn();"'